 Exploring the Preview Module

-With the preview module installed, we can view the available functions and cmdlets using this line of PowerShell code:
+With the preview module installed, you view the available functions and cmdlets using this line of PowerShell code:

 Get-Command -Module MicrosoftTeams

-Looking through the list, we’ll see the familiar New-CsOnlineSession cmdlet available.
-We still need to create the session and import it, but at least the command to do so is in the same module as other Teams commands.
+Looking through the list, you’ll see the familiar New-CsOnlineSession cmdlet available.
+You still need to create the session and import it, but the command to do so is in the same module as other Teams commands.

 The process for connecting to Skype for Business Online is largely unchanged in PowerShell 5.1.
-We need to create the session and import this session.
-We can pass it a PSCredential object with the username and password, or just run the command and it will prompt for credentials.
-Once completed, we see the familiar “tmp” module imported with our commands.
+You create and import a Skype Online session.
+You can pass it a PSCredential object with the username and password, or just run the command and it will prompt for credentials.
+Once completed, you will see the familiar “tmp” module imported with the commands.

 $skype = New-CsOnlineSession Import-PSSession -Session $skype